Top tennis resumes in Palermo with no handshakes or showers - WHIZ News

 Tour-level tennis resumed after a five-month enforced break on Monday, and players at the Palermo Ladies Open had to handle their own towels and not shake hands of opponents.

 The strict rules because of the coronavirus included no showers on site, and no autographs or photos with fans.
-Players in the singles main draw come from 15 countries, all in Europe.
+Players in the singles main draw come from 16 European countries and Argentina..

 A limited number of fans were allowed into the 1,500-seat stadium court and had to follow social distancing measures.